The Department has processes in place in Tasmanian Government schools to manage the needs of children who experience allergies and asthma.

 What to expect from your school

-- An individual Anaphylaxis Management Plan will be developed by the school in consultation with you and health professionals, who may need to provide professional learning and management support to the school.
+- An individual Anaphylaxis Management Plan will be developed by the school in consultation with you and health professionalswhen an adjustment is required for your child’s medical condition

-- The Anaphylaxis Action Plan and the Anaphylaxis Management Plan will then be held and displayed at the school as appropriate.
+- The Anaphylaxis Action Plan will then be held and displayed at the school as appropriate, and relevant staff will be informed of your child’s individual asthma/anaphylaxis needs